pynufft/pynufft/doc/source/installation/init.rst

 **Python**

 Users must be familiar with Python and its pip packaging system.
-Python 2.7 and Python 3.6-3.7 are currently supported.
+Python 3.6-3.7 are currently supported (Python 2 will not be supported since 1, Jan, 2020).

 To run the NUFFT_cpu, the basic CPython, Numpy and Scipy packages must be available on the system.
 IronPython is compatible with CPython so ipython might be useful.